 Count of Airports

-The count of National, Regional, Local and Basic GA airports (as defined in the 2012 FAA GA Airports Study) without an ILS that have an initial LPV or LP procedure published in the indicated year.
+The count of national, regional, local and basic GA airports (as defined in the 2012 FAA General Aviation Airports: A National Asset study) without an ILS that have an LPV or LP procedure in the indicated year.

 Percent of Qualified GA Airports with LPV or LP Access

-The cumulative percent of qualified National, Regional, Local and Basic GA airports (as defined in the 2012 FAA GA Airports Study) with an LPV or LP procedure.
+The cumulative percent of qualified national, regional, local and basic GA airports (as defined in the 2012 FAA General Aviation Airports: A National Asset study) with an LPV or LP procedure.